-Major communication modes amongst animals include chemical signals, tactile signals, audible signals, and visual signals
+Major communication modes amid animals include chemical signals, tactile signals, audible signals, and visual signals

 Chemical signals are those that are relayed by smell and taste, and are used by many animals.
 Chemical signals are particularly useful in dark environments, when visual or audible signals are less reliable.
 A pheromone is a chemical signal that is produced to transmit information within a species.